stadust/demonlist-guidelines/250_Raw_Footage/000_definition.md

 ## Censorship

-If the raw footage contains any cuts or splices in the video or audio, it will be rendered invalid and will end up in a record being rejected.
-We understand that sometimes your raw footage may contain personal information.
-Editing the raw footage to remove this information will result in your raw footage being considered invalid.
-Rest assured, **any personal information will be kept confidential** and only be accessible to members of the team.
-We understand this may be uncomfortable for some, but it must be this way to lower the chances of cheated records on the list.
+If the raw footage contains any cuts or splices in the video or audio, it will usually be rendered invalid and will not be considered when evaluating the corresponding record.
+However, *minor edits* such as censoring or blurring personal information may be permitted.
+If you plan to intentionally submit edited raw footage for the purposes of censoring personal information, please **describe the situation in as much detail as necessary in the Notes section** so we can take it into account!

+Please note that, in most cases, we would still need unedited raw footage in order to accept a record.
+If this is the case, **any personal information will be kept confidential** and will not influence our evaluation of the record in any way!

 </div>